-• The Safer Internet Centre operates a "STOP online" line where harmful/addictive content can be reported and which is further acted on by the Czech police.
+The Safer Internet Centre operates a 'STOP online' line where harmful/addictive content can be reported and which is further acted on by the Czech police.

-Addressing harmful online conduct:
+Harmful online conduct

 - Laws to protect children and young people from intimate image abuse, sometimes called 'revenge porn' or 'the non-consensual sharing of intimate images' are covered under the Criminal Code. - Regarding cyberbullying, the Ministry of Education, Youth and Sports has issued methodological recommendations for prevention.
+The Ministry, jointly with the National Cyber and Information Security Agency (NÚKIB), have created an e-learning resource for teachers.